Quansight/Quansight-website/apps/labs/posts/lib_sf_error_state.md

 ```

 The `#pragma once` directive guards against the possibility of the header accidentally
-being included multiple times in the same implementation file.
-This could occur
+being included multiple times in the same implementation (e.g. some file includes both
-if a file includes both sf_error_state.h and another header file which itself
+sf_error_state.h and another header file which also includes sf_error_state.h).
-includes sf_error_state.h, or other similar possibilities.

-Another header from the `xsf` special function library is included next.
-This provides access to
-type `sf_error_t`.

 ```c
 #include "xsf/error.h"
 ```

+The header file `"xsf/error.h"` is included to get the definition for the type `sf_error_t`.

 `sf_error_t` is what is known as an `enum` and looks like this: